Posted on March 14 2017

 Church should be the safest, most logical place to go to ask questions about faith, right?
 But how does that happen?
 Should someone with doubts or questions just interrupt the sermon?
 Or whisper his or her question to the guy sitting nearby?
 We think it’s imperative to create a safe space for these folks to speak up.
 For us, that environment is called Starting Point, an 8-week small group conversation where doubts and questions are welcome.
 When we know we have lots of first-time visitors joining us, we pitch Starting Point as an environment created specifically for them and make it easy to get more info or to sign up for a group.

-Watch this video on how we recently promoted Starting Point from our main stage.
+Watch this video on how we promoted Starting Point from our main stage a few years ago.

 Easter Sunday is an incredible opportunity to engage a whole new crowd of people in your local church.
 We hope these steps help you earn a second Sunday with all the folks who join you for the first time this year.